magicblock-labs/ephemeral-conjunto/README.md

 The director solves the following problem for all RPC requests that come in and solves it as
 follows:

-- it decides if this request is better served via the ephemeral validator or the chain one
+- it decides if this request is better served via the ephemeral validator or the chain
-- to make those decisions it considers the accounts involved
+- to make those decisions it considers the accounts involved in the transaction
-- i.e. for `sendTransaction` it makes sure that all writable accounts are either locked
+- i.e. for `sendTransaction` it makes sure that:
-- if none of them are it sends to chain, if all of them are locked it sends to the ephemeral validator
+  - if none of them are delegated, transaction is sent to chain
+  - if all of them are delegated, transaction is sent to ephemeral
   - in the case of a mix it declares the request as _unroutable_
 - other RPC methods need to be handled similarly, see `director-rpc/src/rpc/passthrough.rs`

 For Pubsub methods it solves this in a different way: